-The Operating and Financial Review on pages 6 to 22 of the Annual Report contains a summary of the Company's material risks, including any material exposure to economic sustainability risks.
+The Operating and Financial Review (contained in the 2020 Annual Report) contains a summary of the Company's material risks, including any material exposure to economic sustainability risks.
 These risks are managed within the Company's Risk Management Framework as discussed above.
-Specific treatment strategies for each of these risks are also outlined in the Operating and Financial Review on pages 6 to 22 of the Annual Report.
+Specific treatment strategies for each of these risks are also outlined in the Operating and Financial Review.